Starts in:

 JW Marriott Phoenix Desert Ridge

-Sunday, November 3, 2024, 8:00 AM – 5:00 PM
+Sunday, October 26, 2025, 8:00 AM – 5:00 PM

-16. Commissioning and Recommissioning for BSL-3 Containment Laboratory
+14. Facility Commissioning and Recommissioning for the BSL-3 Laboratory

-By understanding the commissioning and recommissioning processes, it can assist the biosafety professional in start-up or maintaining their laboratory operations to perform the program.
+The biosafety professional can assist with the start-up or maintenance of laboratory operations in support of their biosafety programs by understanding the commissioning and recommissioning processes.
 Laboratory commissioning, identified in containment guidance documents, is a quality assurance process for the effective functioning of biocontainment laboratories.
 The biosafety officer and other decision makers benefit by having a basic understanding of the commissioning and recommissioning processes and resulting documentation.
 This course will review the phases of the new facility commissioning process and similar process for recommissioning.
 This knowledge base allows the biosafety professional to recognize how commissioning assists in providing and documenting a properly operating facility.
 A review of the secondary containment features of the BSL-3 laboratory will be disucssed and note specific issues typically observed.
 There will be a focus on two issues, the reversal of directional airflow and sealing of surfaces and penetrations.
-Participants will consider methods to identify the issues and present some specific mitigations of these issues; can actively participate in the commissioning/recommissioning processes and understand the methodology, the tools, results, and their interpretation; will know their facility operates correctly, its limitations, and the risk when it does not.
+Attendees will consider methods to identify the issues and present some specific mitigations of these issues; can actively participate in the commissioning/recommissioning processes and understand the methodology, the tools, results, and their interpretation; will know their facility operates correctly, its limitations, and the risk when it does not.
 This knowledge allows the biosafety professional to check or back check the containment spaces’ performance and use this knowledge to perform daily inspections for maintenance or replacement and control risk to the lowest level.
 The biosafety professional can identify required features in a new laboratory or review an existing lab with a better understanding of typical issues to assure safe reliable operations.

 Objectives: